 Are you an adult who suspects you might have dyslexia?
 If so, this blog post could help you.

-Healthline’s How does dyslexia affect adults? https://www.healthline.com/health/dyslexia-in-adults mentions the three main different types of dyslexia:
+Healthline’s How does dyslexia affect adults? mentions the three main different types of dyslexia:

-Symptoms of Dyslexia in Adults
+Symptoms of dyslexia in adults

 These may include issues with the following: